Project Objectives

 • Support the project by one councillor joining the steering group

 SAS have confirmed that the measures that MVDC have taken means we have achieved this objective.
 MVDC have declared a climate emergency; pledged to reduce the use of single use plastic; and passed the Climate Strategy in October 2020 which includes the support of local communities aiming for plastic-free status.
-In June 2020 MVDC officially approved not one but two councillors to join our steering group.
+In June 2020 MVDC officially approved two councillors to join our steering group.

 2. Local Business Involvement - Started